Cyclic Objects from Surfaces: Cyclic modules from TQFTs

-The inverse of $\omega^\bullet$ is given by the family $\Omega^\bullet = \{\Omega_n \co \Hom_{\mc B} (\coend^{\tens n+1}, \uu) \to \Hom_{\mc B} (\uu, \coend^{\tens n+1}) \}_{n\in \N}$, which is defined by setting for any $n\in \N$ and $f \in (\coend^{\tens n+1}, \uu) $,
+The inverse of $\omega^\bullet$ is given by the family \smash{$\Omega^\bullet = \bigl\{\Omega_n \co \Hom_{\mc B} \bigl(\coend^{\tens n+1}, \uu\bigr) \to \Hom_{\mc B} \bigl(\uu, \coend^{\tens n+1}\bigr) \bigr\}_{n\in \N}$}, which is defined by setting for any $n\in \N$ and $f \in \Hom \bigl(\coend^{\tens n+1}, \uu\bigr) $,

 It remains to check that~$\omega^\bullet$ is a natural transformation between cocyclic~$\kk$-modules $\RT_{\mc B} \circ Y^\bullet$ and~$\coend^\bullet \circ \Phi$.
 The equations~\eqref{commcofac} and~\eqref{commcodegen} follow from axioms of a Hopf pairing~$\omega$ and isotopy invariance of graphical calculus.
-The equation~\eqref{eq-commute-cocyc} follows from equations \eqref{invol} and \eqref{omegaS}, naturality of braiding, and isotopy invariance of graphical calculus. $\square$
+The equation~\eqref{eq-commute-cocyc} follows from equations~\eqref{invol} and \eqref{omegaS}, naturality of braiding, and isotopy invariance of graphical calculus. $\blacksquare$

-\subsection{Sketch of computation of $\RT_{\mc B}\circ Y_\bullet$}
+\subsection{Sketch of computation of $\boldsymbol{\RT_{\mc B}\circ Y_\bullet}$}

-Let us sketch the computation of $\RT_{\mc B}\circ Y_\bullet$, which is similar to computation of $\RT_{\mc B}\circ Y^\bullet$ given in detail in Section \ref{RTS} and \ref{sec: finaltouch}.
-The following lemma is analogously proved as the Lemma~\ref{simpletangles}. \begin{lem} If $T_4$ and $T_5$ are the following special ribbon graphs
+Let us sketch the computation of $\RT_{\mc B}\circ Y_\bullet$, which is similar to computation of $\RT_{\mc B}\circ Y^\bullet$ given in detail in Sections~\ref{RTS} and~\ref{sec: finaltouch}.
+The following lemma is analogously proved as Lemma~\ref{simpletangles}. \begin{Lemma} If $T_4$ and $T_5$ are the following special ribbon graphs